 |Astrology data||07°01' 03°11 Asc.
 19°58'|

-Both he and his 14 year old Philippine servant/chauffeur were killed in a car crash in Santa Monica, CA on 11 March 1931 while he was giving the boy fellatio.
+On the afternoon of 10 March 1931, Murnau, his chauffeur John R. Freeland, and his 14 year old Filipino valet E. Garcia, suffered a car crash twenty miles north of Santa Barbara, California.
+Garcia was driving the vehicle.
+The crash occurred while Murnau was giving the boy fellatio.
+Murnau, who had been pinned under the overturned car, died from a fractured skull and other serious injuries the next morning in a Santa Barbara hospital.
+The badly injured Freeland and uninjured Garcia survived.
 Murnau was entombed in Southwest Cemetery in Stahnsdorf near Berlin.
 Only 11 people attended the funeral.
 Among them were Robert Flaherty, Emil Jannings, Greta Garbo and Fritz Lang, who delivered the funeral speech.
 Garbo also commissioned a death mask of Murnau, which she kept on her desk during her years in Hollywood.

 - friend relationship with Garbo, Greta (born 18 September 1905)

 - friend relationship with Jannings, Emil (born 23 July 1884)

 - friend relationship with Lang, Fritz (film maker) (born 5 December 1890)

 - friend relationship with Lasker-Schüler, Else (born 11 February 1869)

 - friend relationship with Marc, Franz (born 8 February 1880)

 - friend relationship with Reinhardt, Max (born 9 September 1873)

 - Work : Published/ Exhibited/ Released 1922 ("Nosferatu")